meegpipe/meegpipe/tutorials/data_import/README.md

 ````matlab
 myPipe = meegpipe.node.pipeline.new('NodeList', {myNode});
 ````
-But in this case this is not really necessary as our pipeline would only have one node.
-It is just simpler to process all `.mff` files using the `physioset_import` node directly as we do below.
+But in this case this is not really necessary.
+It is easier to simply process all `.mff` files using the `physioset_import` node directly as we do below.

 ## Converting a batch of files